 2.1.2 Local vs Urban

 During the preparations of our concept we were being confronted with the question of the scope we want to work within the city of zurich.
 We knew that our project would have a bigger and more enduring effect if we work locally as we are able to engage with people on a more regular basis.
 With a city that is so diverse though, we also wanted to get a feeling of how our approach can work within different settings and neighbourhoods.
 After our first actions we realised that wherever we work, we have to think in a hyperlocal way.
 Having streets that are directly in front of the involved actors’ house, we sensed that this sense of ownership is an important key to having motivated and involved people.
 Even public squares and schools aren’t considered as personal space and thus the “right” to have an active part within shaping this space is very little.
+The space that interested us the most was the inbetween; or a semi-public space.
+The advantages of these, sort of unassigned, spaces are that there still is a sense of ownership but not a claim to it.
+This leads to a more engaged and involved audience as there is a feeling of legitimacy and responsibility.
+We also think of parking spaces as a part of these semi-public spaces as they are a communal good that is then later used for individual purposes.
+During our actions we have also witnessed that the people who lived in the house which the parking space was in front of, were often the most engaged and talkative during our stay there.
 This said we also realised that it can be helpful to work in a neighbourhood where we are also involved.
 Doing the actions near the place we live had a better effect in a way that there was more trust, relatability and also more local incidents and objectives to talk about.
 This led us to a concept that should be reproducible with very little knowledge and low effort.
 This way we achieve a change in every neighbourhood with different local actors involved.